Orphanage: Japan

 Approximately 39,000 children live in orphanages in Japan out of the 45,000 (2018 statistics) who are not able to live with their birth parents.

 However, as of 2016, Japanese orphanages are severely underfunded, relying heavily on volunteer work.
 There are 602 foster homes across Japan, each with 30 to 100 children.
 A large portion of children in these orphanages are not actually orphans but victims of domestic abuse or neglect.

 Cambodia

 As of 2010, 11,945 children lived in 269 residential care facilities in Cambodia.
 About 44% were placed there by a parent.

-However it is estimated that there are 553,000 orphans in the country.
-Most of these children are cared for by their extended family or community.
+It is estimated that there are 553,000 orphans in the country, but most of these children are cared for by their extended family or community.

 China

 There are currently over 600,000 abandoned orphans living in China (some would put the figure as high as 1 million).
 Of these, 98% have special needs.
+The 1996 Lijiang earthquake prompted the foundation of the Lijiang Ethnic Orphan School for orphaned earthquake victims.